TOGoS/ContentCouchRepositoryFormat/README.md

 Maybe lines like ```#priority:N``` and ```#transient``` to indicate properties of repositories listed.
 Also need a way to indicate names of remote repositories; maybe just ```#name:```_name_.

-Maybe invent a convention shared with your M3U files for associating metadata with items and groups.

 ## Environment variables